Control of nonlinear Compton scattering in a squeezed vacuum

 The emission of electromagnetic radiation by accelerated charges is a basic process in physics, with applications ranging from synchrotron light sources and astrophysical phenomena to particle accelerators.

-If electric charges are accelerated by an electromagnetic field, the process of radiation is described by QED \cite{Landau_b_4_1982,Itzykson_b_1980} but it has a counterpart within classical electrodynamics \cite{Jackson_b_1975,Landau_b_2_1975}.
+If electric charges are accelerated by an electromagnetic field, the process of radiation is described by QED \cite{Landau_b_4_1982,Itzykson_b_1980} and it has a counterpart within classical electrodynamics \cite{Jackson_b_1975,Landau_b_2_1975}.
 Generally speaking, the field amplitude (angular frequency) scale which determines the importance of quantum effects is given by $F_{cr}=m^2c^3/(\hbar|e|)=1.3\times 10^{16}\;\text{V/cm}=4.4\times 10^{13}\;\text{G}$ ($\omega_C=mc^2/\hbar=7.8\times 10^{20}\;\text{rad/s}$): If an electron experiences in its rest frame a field with amplitude (angular frequency) of the order of or larger than $F_{cr}$ ($\omega_C$) a full quantum treatment is necessary \cite{Landau_b_4_1982,Dittrich_b_1985,Fradkin_b_1991,Baier_b_1998}.
 Here, $e<0$ and $m$ are the electron charge and mass, respectively.

 Another parameter can be identified, which controls whether nonlinear effects in the electromagnetic field amplitude, i.e., multiphoton effects, are important in the process of radiation.
 In the case of a laser field, it is given by $\xi_0=|e|E_0/(m\omega_0 c)$, where $E_0$ is the electric field amplitude of the wave and $\omega_0$ its central angular frequency \cite{Ritus_1985,Di_Piazza_2012,Blackburn_2020,Gonoskov_2022,Fedotov_2023}.
-The threshold condition $\xi_0\sim 1$ for nonlinear effects to become important corresponds to an optical intensity of about $10^{18}\;\text{W/cm$^2$}$, which is already exceeded by several existing high-power lasers \cite{Apollon,CLF,CoReLS,ELI,ZEUS}, whereas future multi-petawatt lasers aim at $\xi_0\gtrsim 100$ \cite{NSF_OPAL,SEL,Vulcan_20-20}.
-Recent advances in plasma technologies~\cite{Malkin_prl1999, Fisch2003,KQ_prl2017,Zaim_2024} have the potential to reach field strengths near the critical threshold, and to generate high-intensity coherent radiation extending into the x-ray regime~\cite{Vincenti_2019,Malkin_4wm2020, Malkin_6wm2023,Zaim_2024}.
+The threshold condition $\xi_0\sim 1$ for nonlinear effects to become important is already exceeded by several existing high-power lasers \cite{Apollon,CLF,CoReLS,ELI,ZEUS}, whereas future multi-petawatt lasers aim at $\xi_0\gtrsim 100$ \cite{NSF_OPAL,SEL,Vulcan_20-20}.
+Recent advances in plasma technologies~\cite{Malkin_prl1999, Fisch2003,KQ_prl2017,Zaim_2024} have the potential to reach field strengths near $F_{cr}$, and to generate high-intensity coherent radiation extending into x-rays~\cite{Vincenti_2019,Malkin_4wm2020, Malkin_6wm2023,Zaim_2024}.